 Pain and fear associated with needles are usually mild and short lived.
 While there are no specific techniques (ways) to reduce pain and fear, the following activities may help:

 Toddlers and preschoolers:

 Before (Do not begin discussions too far in advance as this may increase fear for some children):

 Vaccines may cause side effects that may last for a couple of days.
 These include redness, swelling and soreness where the needle was given; headache, chills, fever up to 38ºC, drowsiness (being sleepy), fussiness (being cranky), upset stomach and vomiting (especially for young children).
 Bad or severe side effects should be reported to your doctor or public health nurse.

 Vaccine reactions are recorded and monitored in Manitoba and across Canada.
 That is how we know the side effects from these vaccines are mostly minor.
 Vaccines offer life-saving protection against many kinds of serious diseases.
 The benefits of vaccines are far greater than any possible danger or discomfort from side effects.

 There are very few individuals who cannot receive vaccines.
 A doctor or public health nurse may decide not to give the vaccine.

 Each situation will be assessed and a decision will be made either to offer the vaccine at the time of the clinic visit, or at a later date.

 If you are planning a trip, talk to your public health nurse, doctor or visit your local travel health clinic to see what vaccines may be recommended.
-Vaccines for travel purposes are not publicly funded by Manitoba Health, Healthy Living and Seniors.
+Vaccines for travel purposes are not publicly funded by Manitoba Health, Seniors and Active Living.